laenavarro/laenavarro.github.io/_pages/cv.md

 Work experience
 ======
 * Nov.
-2021 - Present: **Postdoctoral Researcher** in the Conservation Biology department of the Estacion Biologica de Doñana (EBD-CSIC), Sevilla, Spain.
+2021 - Present: **Postdoctoral Researcher** in the Conservation Biology and Global Change department of the Estacion Biologica de Doñana (EBD-CSIC), Sevilla, Spain.
 * <i>Jan.
 2021 - Oct.
 2021 **Maternity leave** </i>
 * Oct.
 2020 - Sep.
 2021: **Postdoctoral Researcher** in the Biodiversity Conservation research group at the German Centre for Integrative Biodiversity Research (iDiv), Martin Luther University Halle-Wittenberg (MLU).
 * Oct.
 2016 - Sep.
 2020: **Executive Secretary** of the Group on Earth Observations Biodiversity Observation Network (GEO BON) based at the German Centre for Integrative Biodiversity Research (iDiv), Martin Luther University Halle-Wittenberg (MLU). <i> FTEs allocated to research: 40%</i>